 - to have more balance, less emotional volatility

 Mindfulness has been clinically proven to help with chronic pain, anxiety disorders, depression, PTSD, OCD, substance abuse, and borderline personality disorder.

-The skills learnt provide many benefits, including the ability to reduce stress, rise above self-limiting beliefs, improve focus, develop self-awareness, facilitate calmness, and handle difficult emotions such as frustration, resentment, boredom and anxiety.
+The skills learnt to provide many benefits, including the ability to reduce stress, rise above self-limiting beliefs, improve focus, develop self-awareness, facilitate calmness, and handle difficult emotions such as frustration, resentment, boredom and anxiety.

-The practise of mindfulness enables you to:
+The practice of mindfulness enables you to:

 - improve focus and concentration

 - increase self-awareness

 - reduce the impact and influence of stressful thoughts and feelings